cpriest/SnapLinksPlus/Contributing.md

 **Firefox**

-You'll need to be using Firefox Developer edition or newer, there are a number of methods for loading the extension into firefox.
+You'll need to be using [Firefox Developer][FF-DevEd] edition or newer, there are a number of methods for loading the extension into firefox.

 The way I prefer to use is with a *proxy file*.
-Find the extension directory for your profile (on Windows, typically %APPDATA%\Mozilla\Firefox\Profiles\...\extensions).
+Find the extension directory for your profile (on Windows, typically `%APPDATA%\Mozilla\Firefox\Profiles\...\extensions`).
 Create a text file there named `snaplinks@snaplinks.mozdev.org` and in that file should be the path to your firefox build (`C:\code\WebExt\SnapLinks3\build\ff` on my machine).

 **Note:** It's a good idea to keep a copy of that file elsewhere, sometimes FireFox will delete it under some conditions, especially when first being put in place.
 Once you put that file in place start (or restart) FireFox and go to your addons and enable the extension.
 If it is not showing, then it probably deleted that proxy file; in that case close FireFox and try again.

 **Chrome**

-Go to your extensions page, at the top right, check the box labeled `Developer Mode`, then click the button labeled `Load unpacked extension`and select the build\chrome directory.
-You'll need to keep `Developer Mode` active for the extension to continue functioning.
+Go to your extensions page, at the top right, check the box labeled **Developer Mode**, then click the button labeled **Load unpacked extension**and select the build\chrome directory.

+You'll need to keep Developer Mode active for the extension to continue functioning.

-### Getting Developer Help
+## Getting Developer Help

 If you have any questions or trouble getting things up and running, please feel free to join the [gitter channel][Gitter-Lobby], I'd be happy to help.